martinlugton/martinlugton.github.io/old-site-conversion/conversion-in-progress/Design Kit The Course for Human-Centered Design – summarised.md

   - /design-kit-course-human-centered-design-summarised/
 ---

-# ​​Design Kit: The Course for Human-Centered Design – summarised

 *Some highlights from my notes from Ideo and +Acumen’s [Design Kit](http://www.designkit.org/): The Course for Human-Centered Design.*

 ### The steps of the Human-Centered Design process